About the Conference Proceedings Series

 Plagiarism detection

-SiliconPV Conference Proceedings uses Cossref’s Similarity Check to detect plagiarism in the submitted manuscripts.
+SiliconPV Conference Proceedings uses Crossref’s Similarity Check to detect plagiarism in the submitted manuscripts.
 It is up to the editors to decide whether any manuscript is rejected because of plagiarism.

 Competing interests